msalinas92/CacheBolt/README.md

 # 🔧 Unique identifier for this CacheBolt instance
 app_id: my-service

+# 🌐 Port to bind the main proxy server (default: 3000)
+proxy_port: 3000

+# 🛠️ Port to bind the admin interface and /metrics (default: 3001)
+admin_port: 3001

 # 🚦 Maximum number of concurrent outbound requests to the downstream service
 max_concurrent_requests: 200